Now that your offer has been accepted, we will address the main steps in closing the sale:

 Call all utility providers for your new home ( electricity, gas, water, cable, internet, phone, etc.).

-The home appraisal by a third-party independent appraiser will be scheduled (necessary if you get a mortgage).
+A third-party independent appraiser will schedule the home appraisal (necessary if you get a mortgage).

 Your attorney will provide a draft closing statement within one to 3 days of closing for your review.